Ferrer Invests More Than 60% of Its Net Profits in Social and Environmental Causes

-Ferrer wants to drive a new way of doing business and being in the world, because they believe that their activity as a company has to create more social and environmental value than the one it consumes

-BARCELONA, Spain, July 28, 2022states, Ferrer reinvested the major part of its profits in several projects aimed at fostering equal opportunities for people in vulnerable situations, as well as projects aimed at protecting the planet.
+In 2021 the pharmaceutic company Ferrer invested 61,4% of its net profits in social and environmental causes, as part of its purpose to make a positive impact on society.
+As the company's Sustainability Report states, Ferrer reinvested the major part of its profits in several projects aimed at fostering equal opportunities for people in a vulnerable situation, as well as projects aimed at protecting the planet.
 In this way, Ferrer materialized its purpose to make a positive impact.
-And the number of net profits invested represent a 53.2% rise in comparison to 2020.
+And the number of net profits invested represent a 53,2% rise in comparison to 2020.

 Among the main projects in which Ferrer invested its profits in 2021, it is worth highlighting the one million healthy menus supplied in the Barcelona Metropolitan Area to people in an extreme situation of vulnerability.
 These meals, elaborated with food grown in biodynamic urban social gardens and with a permaculture regime, want to promote a green, sustainable and agroecological city model.
 The company also supports boys and girls at risk of social exclusion through music education programs.
 These are aimed at preventing school failure and enhance their educational, cultural, and emotional development.